 Trying to break America?

 Actually – he’s been going there, on a regular basis, since 2002 – when he first appeared on Conan (2002-8 – here) and Leno (2003-5 – here) and Carson Daly (2006 – here) and Fallon (2016-25 – here).
+2018 saw him in Hollywood to work on The Fix (here) which he hosted and also had writer and executive producer credits for.

-Basically, he’s been building a professional relationship for years and when things like a series about the LA Comedy Store are put together (here) he’s usually the ONLY Brit in the show.
+Basically, he’s been building a professional relationship for years and when things like a TV series about the LA Comedy Store are put together (here) he’s usually the ONLY Brit in the show.

 JFL – Montreal, Canada